rcarrata/rcarrata.github.io/_posts/2023-04-25-rosa-submariner.md

 The sync is automatic and almost instantaneous between Master-Slave.

-* We can check the data write in the redis-slave with the redis-cli and the following command:
+* We can check the data written in the redis-slave with the redis-cli and the following command:

 ```
 for key in $(redis-cli -p 6379 keys \*);